joinpursuit/AC_4_Web/units/fundamentals/extras/tasks/tasks.md

 Let's create a task list with everything we've learned so far.
 Our app will consist of a `task` array, where each element is a `task` object.
 Each `task` object will have two properties:

-1. `title`: a string.
+1.`title`: a string.
-2. `completed`: a boolean.
+2.`completed`: a boolean.

-Let's create a factory function to create a new `task` object.
+Let's create a factory function that returns a new `task` object.

 ```js
 function createTask(title, completed){